AMBER: A Columnar Architecture for High-Performance Agent-Based Modeling in Python: Empirical Evaluation

 \subsubsection{Benchmark Models}

-We selected three models representing different computational patterns.
-The \textbf{Wealth Transfer} model has each agent transfer a fixed amount of wealth to a randomly selected other agent at each step.
-This workload is dominated by attribute reads and writes, representing the best case for vectorization.
+We selected three models representing distinct computational patterns.
+The \textbf{Wealth Transfer} model has each agent with positive wealth transfer one unit to a randomly selected other agent at each step.
+This workload is dominated by attribute reads and writes and represents a low-arithmetic-intensity case for vectorization.

-The \textbf{SIR Epidemic} model places agents in continuous 2D space where they transition between Susceptible, Infected, and Recovered states based on contact with infected neighbors within a fixed radius.
-This workload involves spatial neighbor queries and per-agent conditional logic.
+The \textbf{SIR Epidemic} model places agents in continuous 2D space (100$\times$100) where they transition between Susceptible, Infected, and Recovered states based on contact with infected neighbors within a fixed radius (5 units), transmission probability 0.1, and recovery time 14 steps.
+Five agents begin in the Infected state.
+This workload involves all-pairs spatial distance computation (quadratic in population size) and state-transition logic.

-The \textbf{Random Walk} model has agents move in continuous 2D space according to random velocity vectors with boundary handling.
-This tests vectorized position updates.
+The \textbf{Random Walk} model has agents move in continuous 2D space using independent uniformly sampled $x$ and $y$ displacements with boundary clamping.
+This tests position update kernels that are fully vectorizable.